6. Implementing Hardware Component#

 ${arch_impl_dir}/application_repository/core/${component}/src/${component}.vhd

-Where ${arch_impl_dir} is the directory chosen by the user in the Architecture Implementation export window and ${component} is the name of the instance in question.
+* ${arch_impl_dir} is the root directory selected in the Architecture Implementation export window

 6.3.4.
 Global Ports#